 Our indoor skydiving experiences give you all the freefall without the need to get on a plane.
 Feel your body become airborne thanks to a vertical wind tunnel blasting winds up to 120mph and get ready to test your acrobatic skills as you rise into the blast of air!
 Indoor Skydiving FAQS

-• Indoor skydiving for two people in Birmingham • Take on the Bear Grylls Adventure iFLY challenge • Experience freefall in the vertical wind tunnel • Includes two flights for each of you - great value
+• Indoor skydiving for one or two people in Birmingham • Take on the Bear Grylls Adventure iFLY challenge • Experience freefall in the vertical wind tunnel • Includes two flights per person - great value

 • Experience indoor skydiving with VR headsets • Feel the wind and see yourself skydiving for 'real' • VR is available at all three iFLY centres in the UK • Two indoor skydives before your VR skydive flight